-The opening and dissolving of Parliament is one of the most important roles the queen must fulfil.
-The State Opening of Parliament is a ceremony, which is the greatest show of British pomp and pageantry, while holding several underlying and symbolic examples of the Sovereigns power.
+The opening and dissolving of Parliament are some of the most important roles the queen must fulfill.
+The State Opening of Parliament is a ceremony, which is the greatest show of British pomp and pageantry while holding several underlying and symbolic examples of the Sovereigns power.
 Her Majesty opens Parliament in person, complete with legendary regalia including the main symbol of the monarch’s power, The Imperial State Crown.
-Her Majesty addresses both Houses in the House of Lords’ chambers, while outlining her governments programme in The Queen’s Speech.
-Neither the House of Lords, nor the House of Commons can proceed to public business until The Queen’s Speech has been read.
+Her Majesty addresses both Houses in the House of Lords’ chambers while outlining her government’s program in The Queen’s Speech.
+Neither the House of Lords nor the House of Commons can proceed to public business until The Queen’s Speech has been read.

 The Queen’s role in Parliament is:

 - Assenting to Bills passed by Parliament, on the advice of Ministers;

 - Giving audiences to Ministers, at which Her Majesty may be consulted, encourage and warn.